An interactive environment to explore the impact we can make on the world around us.

 Coberlin Brownell is a former professor of mine, fellow JDK alumnus, and current professor and creative technologist powerhouse.
 He’s never scared to tackle something new.

-For this project, he took the reigns on the background projection, building an interactive world in Unity as a backdrop for the experience, using render reference, colors, and assets Alana & I created.
+For this project, he took the reigns on the background projection, building an interactive world in Unity as a backdrop for the experience, bringing to life the artistic direction Alana & I developed.

-Justin Kuzma is my most frequent collaborator and studiomate.
+Justin Kuzma is one of my longest time collaborators and former studiomate.
 This guy wears so many technical hats it’s hard to keep them all on the same rack.

 Aside from being a skilled engineer and iOS developer, he tends to just figure stuff out.
-This project he owned the sculpture projection, creating an interactive sketch for the Leap Motion in Processing.
+For this project he owned the sculpture projection, creating an interactive sketch for the Leap Motion in Processing.